 Changes are automatically saved to your Postman Vault.

-From the request builder, you can also edit the value of a vault secret.
+You can also edit the value of a vault secret from the variables pane or the request builder.
 Select Variables in the workbench to open the variables pane.
-Delete the existing value next to a vault secret, then enter a new value.
-You can also hover over the reference to the vault secret, delete the existing value, then enter a new value.
+You can edit vault secrets referenced in an HTTP request under Variables used and vault secrets available from a Postman element under All variables.
+In the variables pane, delete the existing value next to a vault secret, then enter a new value.
+You can also hover over the reference to the vault secret in the request builder, delete the existing value, then enter a new value.

 Last modified: 2024/04/29